Caregiving While Working

 Meet with your manager or human resources representative to discuss the policies and resources available to you.
 These might include:

 - Flexible work options.
 This could mean a compressed workweek or a modified daily schedule based on need.
-Job-sharing and telecommuting are also caregiver-friendly options to explore.
+Job-sharing and remote work are also caregiver-friendly options to explore.
 Many employers offer flex-time options on a case-by-case basis, even if there is no formal policy.

 - Counseling and support services.
 Your human resources department may offer an Employee Assistance Program or other resources specifically for caregivers, like counseling on reducing stress and managing your time.

 - Eldercare referrals.
 Your company may also offer eldercare referrals through an online database or live consultants.
 This reduces the burden of having to do distracting and time-consuming research to find services such as medical support and meal delivery for your loved one.

 - Share ideas.
 Employers that have not implemented policies or practices for employees who are also caregivers may be open to doing so.
 AARP and Northeast Business Group on Health have developed a tool kit to help employers support their working caregivers.
 Share it with your employer to help them learn more.